Basic Gardening Tools Every Newbie Should Have

 garden fork

 When you plan on growing plants in rocky soil, it helps to have a garden fork.
-You can use it to turn over the ground to remove the rocks and use it to turn compost piles.
-Another helpful thing about garden forks is that you can use them to harvest your potatoes or separate large plants.
+You can use it to turn over the ground, remove the rocks, and turn compost piles.
+Another helpful thing about garden forks is harvesting your potatoes or separating large plants.

 Garden Shears